 The process to add your property manager as additional insured is easy.
-Just contact the insurance provider or trusted broker and provide your property manager’s company name and their mailing address.
+Just contact the insurance provider and provide your property manager’s company name and their mailing address.
 In the event the insurance provider will not accommodate your request, it is time to switch to another insurance company.

 Understand that Additional Insured & Additional Interest Are Not The Same

 Sometimes we request to be added as Additional Insured and instead we are provided a policy where we are added as Additional Interest.
 This is not the same.

 Additional Interest does not extend the insurance coverage to the additional party.
 Instead, it simply notifies that party if there are changes to the policy (such as cancellation or renewal).

 Additional Insured (written by some companies, like Mercury, as “Liability Extended To Others”) with your property manager specifically listed is the only way to securely have your property manager covered under your insurance policy.